 Component Description flexnetls.jar The Java executable file for the FlexNet Embedded local license server. producer-settings.xml The configuration file, generated by the producer, that defines policies for license server operations.
-Some of these settings can be overridden using the FlexNet License Server Administrator command-line tool or the FlexNet License Server Manager. install-functions.sh install-systemd.sh Files used to install and run the FlexNet Embedded local license server as a Linux service using systemd, as described in this chapter. flexnetIs.conf A file generated during installation and containing the configuration settings needed to start the service.
+Some of these settings can be overridden using the FlexNet License Server Administrator command-line tool or the FlexNet License Server Manager. install-functions.sh install-systemd.sh Files used to install and run the FlexNet Embedded local license server as a Linux service using systemd, as described in this chapter. flexnetls.conf A file generated during installation and containing the configuration settings needed to start the service.
 The file can be created with default values, or you can include options in the install-script command line to generate this file with custom values (see Configure, Install, and Start on Linux).
-You can also update the settings post-installation, as described in Post-Installation Configuration on Linux. local-configuration.yaml A file generated in the installation and containing optional settings specific to the local service environment (see Configure, Install, and Start on Linux).
-For the most part, these settings are disabled when the file is created, but you can edit or enable them as needed once the service is installed.
+You can also update the settings post-installation, as described in Post-Installation Configuration on Linux.